MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/tickets.md

 ### Installation is complete but don't see tickets and can't share

 If the installation and setup steps have been completed, but you don't see the ServiceNow cards on the home page and can't share to ServiceNow from Microsoft Secure Score, check the status of the provisioning page at https://security.microsoft.com/ticketProvisioning.
-Select **Save** and return to the home page.
+Select **Authorize** and return to the home page.
 The cards should appear.